2,458 texts in Legends of the Jews (Ginzberg)

 The Israelites knew that feeling intimately after the incident with the spies.
 God, though He relented from completely wiping them out, wasn't exactly thrilled.
 And that distance m...

 The story of the spies sent to scout the Promised Land offers a chilling answer.
-Imagine being chosen for a vital mission.
-To be among the select few to preview a land flowing with...
+Being chosen for a vital mission.
+To be among the select few to preview a land flowing with milk an...

 The ancient Israelites certainly did.
 Imagine the scene: they're fresh out of Egypt, they've messed up big time with the Golden Calf, and morale is, shall we say, a little low.
 So,...

-But like so many things in Jewish tradition, there's a hidden blessing nestled within the hardship.
-According to Legends of the Jews, that epic collection of stories compiled by Lo...
+Like so many things in Jewish tradition, there's a hidden blessing nestled within the hardship.
+In Legends of the Jews, that epic collection of stories compiled by Louis Ginzberg, ...

-He wasn't a Canaanite, mind you, those ancient inhabitants of the land of Israel.
+He wasn't a Canaanite, those ancient inhabitants of the land of Israel.
 But, like some of them, Korah serves as a cautionary tale: immense wealth, squandered by pride.
-Th...
+The Midrash ...

 The ancient Jewish sages certainly thought so.
 Take the story of Korah, a name synonymous with rebellion.
 His very name, they believed, was a clue to his tragic fate.
 The Torah tel...